casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/structures.md

 ### BlockBodyV1 {#blockbodyV1}

-The body portion of a block, prior to the Condor upgrade, is structurally defined as:
+The body portion of a block, prior to the Casper 2.0 upgrade, is structurally defined as:

 -   `proposer`: The PublicKey which proposed this block.
 -   `deploy_hashes`: Is a vector of hex-encoded hashes identifying Deploys included in this block.